masa-sumimoto/html-starter/README.md

 ※ If you don't have node.js and yarn, Please install on your PC in advance.
 ※ If you want to stop server, Please use `ctrl+c` on your shell.

-## How to add Html files
+## How to add HTML files
 Please add html files to under `/public/`.
 ```
 ex:
 ./public/index.html => http://localhost:8080/
 ./public/foo.html => http://localhost:8080/foo.html
 ```
-This directory can be used as an area for saving static files. so For example, it is recommended to save image files like `/public/images/*`
+And this directory can be used as an area for saving static files. so For example, it is recommended to save image files like `/public/images/*`